gdiaz384/ADKTools/README.md

 ```

 - To reduce the user prompt duration: "bcdedit /timeout 3"
-- On Win8-10, the legacy boot menu is also recommended: "bcdedit /set {default} bootmenupolicy legacy"
+- On Win 8-10, the legacy boot menu is also recommended: "bcdedit /set {default} bootmenupolicy legacy"
 - For more information on Microsoft's Diagnostics and Recovery Toolset: ([DaRT](//technet.microsoft.com/en-us/windows/hh826071))
 - For additional information on Windows Recovery Enviornment: ([WinRE](//technet.microsoft.com/en-us/library/cc765966%28v=ws.10%29.aspx))